We are honored and grateful to have been the recipients of a number of major gifts over the years. We are happy to

 (2) The Reinhardt family has generously endowed a fund to sponsor the William Reinhardt Memorial Lecture, in honor of Professor William Reinhardt, Professor of Mathematics at the University of Colorado from 1967 until his death in 1998.
 The Reinhardt Lecture, which is co-sponsored by the Reinhardt Fund and the Department of Philosophy, brings a leading contemporary philosopher of mathematics to Boulder to give a talk on topics of particular interest to Professor Reinhardt, including set theory, logic, or the foundations of mathematics.
 For more information, see the Reinhardt Lecture page.

-(3) The Wille family is the generous sponsor of the Wille fellowship, which is awarded competitively to first-year MA students to help defray the costs of their tuition.
+(3) The Wille family is the generous sponsor of the Wille Fellowship, which is awarded competitively to academically outstanding MA students to support their philosophical studies.
 We are tremendously honored to be the recipient of this funding.
 Past and current recipients of this fellowship include: